NINAnor/sscd/README.md

   <img src="docs/images/iou.png" align="center"/></p>

-  - IOU threshold (IOU<sub>thresh</sub>): determines if a detection is classified as True Positive or False Positive (usually set to 50%, 75% or 95%)
+  - IOU threshold (IOU<sub>thresh</sub>): determines if a detection is classified as True Positive or False Positive
   - True Positive (TP): a correct detection (i.e. a detection with IOU &ge; IOU<sub>thresh</sub>)
   - False Positive (FP): an incorrect detection (i.e. a detection with IOU &lt; IOU<sub>thresh</sub> **OR** an extra TP on the same annotation)
   - False Negative (FN): an undetected annotation
   - Precision: the proportion of correct positive detections = TP/(TP+FP)
   - Recall: the proportion of annotations correctly detected (*true positive rate*) = TP/(TP+FN)
   - Average precision (AP): a combination of precision and recall scores.
-Given by the area under the precision Vs recall curve (check [here][4] for more details).
+Given by the area under the precision vs. recall curve (check [here][4] for more details).
   - F<sub>1</sub> score: the harmonic mean of precision and recall.
 Higher scores when both recall and precision are high.
   - Mean Centre Error (MCE): average of Euclidian distances (in pixels) between the centres of TP detection boxes and respective annotation boxes